InfinityAlgo-Academy/LightHouse/lighthouse-cli/test/smokehouse/readme.md

 Arrays can be checked against a subset of elements using the special `_includes` property.
 The value of `_includes` _must_ be an array.
 Each assertion in `_includes` will remove the matching item from consideration for the rest.

+Arrays can be asserted to not match any elements using the special `_excludes` property.
+The value of `_excludes` _must_ be an array.
+If an `_includes` check is defined before an `_excludes` check, only the element not matched under the previous will be considered.

 **Examples**:
 | Actual | Expected | Result |
 | -- | -- | -- |